Red telephone box: Usage elsewhere

-In Lake Havasu City, Arizona, a few K6s arrived when the old London Bridge was preserved there.
-As they are in the US, and not under British restriction, they are fully functional, but with updated electronics to make them code compliant.

 Australia and New Zealand each had their own design of red telephone box, and some examples have been preserved in sensitive or historic sites.
 A brief and colourful campaign was run to "save" the red telephone box in New Zealand by the Wizard of New Zealand.
 Many K3 phone boxes survive in Portugal, where they were exported by the Anglo-Portuguese Telephone Company, and where the climate was less harmful to their concrete fabric than in Britain.
 They are a common sight, for example, in the city of Porto.
 British K6 phone boxes are to be found, painted green, in the centre of Kinsale, a historic town in County Cork in the Republic of Ireland.
 Red telephone boxes are also found across Malta, some islands of the West Indies such as Antigua, Barbados, as well as in Cyprus, showing that the colonial influence is still present.
-Some of those telephone booths are being used as internet kiosks.

-Boxes can also be found in the centre of the town of Chinon, France, and in the German towns of Bad Münstereifel, Bielefeld and Eppingen.

-Thames Town, an imitation English town on the outskirts of Shanghai, includes red telephone boxes.

-In 2008 ten K6 telephone boxes were imported from the United Kingdom to the Israeli city of Petah Tikva and installed on its main street, Haim Ozer.
+In France, boxes can also be found on the border of Saint-Maurice (rue de Gravelle), close to Paris, and in the centre of the town of Chinon.
+In Germany, some stands in the towns of Bad Münstereifel, Bielefeld and Eppingen.
+Thames Town, an imitation English town on the outskirts of Shanghai, China includes red telephone boxes.
+In 2008, K6 telephone boxes were imported from the United Kingdom to the Israeli city of Petah Tikva and installed on its main street, Haim Ozer.

 Kingston upon Hull

 Kingston upon Hull ran a municipal telephone system from 1904.
 There were several such municipal services in the UK, but whereas most had been brought under the Post Office monopoly by 1913, Hull's, being very efficient, was allowed to remain under the control of Hull Corporation (the city council).
 As a result, although the Corporation used K6 kiosks, they were painted cream and had the crown omitted from the design.
 The Hull telephone system was privatised in 1999 and taken over by Kingston Communications (KC; later renamed KCOM Group in 2007).
 In about 2007 KC removed many of the cream K6 boxes.
 After public complaints at the loss of heritage it was agreed that about 125 of the boxes would be retained, and they remain in use.
 KC also allocated limited numbers (around 1,000) for sale to the public and many were sold off even before they had been removed from service.
-Hull also continues to use K8 and KX100 PLUS kiosks, and in the past has used other non-GPO/BT designs. in 2023 Historic England designated nine of the cream boxes as Grade II listed structures.
+Hull also continues to use K8 and KX100 PLUS kiosks, and in the past has used other non-GPO/BT designs.
+In 2023 Historic England designated nine of the cream boxes as Grade II listed structures.